chlab/wp-tyk-dev-portal/README.md

     $ /vagrant/scripts/restore_dumps.sh

-## Testing Resources for availability
+## Testing URL-Resources of CKAN-Instance

 To test the availability of all URLs of all available Packages for the current Host, first fire up a fake mail-server, that logs incoming mails.
 For that you need to configure the SMTP-Server accordingly, in the ini-File: